nodejs/node/deps/npm/doc/cli/list.md

 ## SYNOPSIS

-    npm list
+    npm list [<pkg> ...]
-    npm ls
+    npm ls [<pkg> ...]
-    npm la
+    npm la [<pkg> ...]
-    npm ll
+    npm ll [<pkg> ...]

 ## DESCRIPTION

 This command will print to stdout all the versions of packages that are installed, as well as their dependencies, in a tree-structure.

-It does not take positional arguments, though you may set config flags like with any other command, such as `-g` to list global packages.
+Positional arguments are `name@version-range` identifiers, which will limit the results to only the paths to the packages named.
+Note that nested packages will *also* show the paths to the specified packages.
+For example, running `npm ls promzard` in npm's source tree will show:

+    npm@@VERSION@ /path/to/npm
+    └─┬ init-package-json@0.0.4
+      └── promzard@0.1.5

-It will print out extraneous, missing, and invalid packages.
+It will show print out extraneous, missing, and invalid packages.

 When run as `ll` or `la`, it shows extended information by default.